hutchiexar/capstone_latest_backup/RENDER_DEPLOYMENT.md

 5. Render will automatically set up your web service and PostgreSQL database
 6. Add your environment variables in the web service settings

+## Important Updates

-## Important Update: Python Version
+### Python Version
 We've updated the Python version in `render.yaml` from 3.9.0 to 3.10.0 to ensure compatibility with packages like `contourpy` and other dependencies.

+### Dependency Conflicts Fixed
+We've addressed multiple dependency conflicts:

+1. **contourpy/matplotlib compatibility**: Updated Python version to 3.10.0
+2. **pyparsing conflicts**: Created a simplified `requirements-fixed.txt` with compatible versions
+3. **Modified build.sh**: Updated to use the fixed requirements file

-This should resolve the build errors related to package compatibility.
+These changes should resolve the build errors you've encountered.

 ## Reference Documentation